-Q8c.
-[IF no answer to Q9 was “Stop to talk to a lawyer first”] You responded that you would not stop the registration process to talk to a lawyer if you received a Claims Notice.
+Q10c.
+[IF no answer to Q10 was “Stop to talk to a lawyer first”] You responded that you would not stop the registration process to talk to a lawyer if you received a Claims Notice.
 Why would you not consult with an attorney?
 [OPEN TEXT FIELD]

-How confident are you in your ability to determine whether the language in this Claims Notice affects your legal liability for trademark infringement if you registered the domain name?
+How confident are you in your ability to understand what this Claims Notice means about your rights and about a trademark owner’s rights?
 [5-POINT LIKERT SCALE]

 1=Not confident at all